 • Try to come across as an active discerning reader but not as an argumentative reader.
 You are required to dissect accuracy and soundness of the content that already exists in the essay.
 Generating an argument of your own will deviate you from the topic.

-While it is essential to keep all the above mentioned points in mind, it is also important to familiarize yourself with the AWA scoring criteria set by ETS.
-This requires you to go through sample scored essays on ETS and practice during your GRE coaching and GRE classes extensively till the time you reach to the required level of accuracy and timing.
+While it is essential to keep all the above-mentioned points in mind, it is also important to familiarize yourself with the AWA scoring criteria set by ETS.
+You can join online GRE classes to study strategically.
+Go through sample scored essays on ETS and practice during your GRE coaching and GRE classes extensively till the time you reach the required level of accuracy and timing.